A family of mixed finite elements for the biharmonic equations on triangular and tetrahedral grids: Introduction

 The remainder of this paper is organized as follows.
-In the subsequent section, the construction of $H({\rd}\bd;\ms)$ conforming finite elements in two dimensions as well as in three dimensions is presented.
-Besides, a vectorial $H^{1}$ conforming finite element in two dimensions is introduced to establish the discrete exact complex.
+In the subsequent section, the construction of $H({\rd}\bd;\ms)$ conforming finite elements in two dimensions as well as in three dimensions is presented. {Correspondingly, a vectorial $H^{1}$ conforming finite element in two dimensions is introduced to establish the discrete complex, which is proved to be exact on a contractible domain}.
 In Section 3, the new conforming elements are exploited to discrete the mixed problem \eqref{ConV}.
 The well-posedness is proved and the error analysis follows.
 Besides, superconvergence and postprocessing results are displayed.
 In Section 4, numerical examples are presented to demonstrate the theoretical analysis results.
 In the end, the appendix provides some ideas to construct the basis functions by a specific example.